idkew/discoon/README.md

 ### Note
-If this reprository is useful to you in in any shape or form please give it a ⭐
+If this reprository is useful to you in in any shape or form please give it a star.

 ### Educational purposes only
 Don't use this project maliciously.